 Sedum burrito is an attractive succulent with trailing stems bearing densely packed, grey-green to blue-green leaves covered with a powdery bloom.
 It is similar to Sedum morganianum but has much more compact growth, with blunter and bluer leaves that do not detach as easily.
 The stems can grow over 3 feet (90 cm) long, at first erect, becoming pendulous with age.
 The leaves are thick, fleshy, bean-shaped, measuring up to 0.6 inches (1.5 cm) long and about 0.3 inches (0.7 cm) wide.

-The flowers are small, star-shaped, and pink with deeper pink irregular lines and yellow anthers.
+The flowers are small, star-shaped, and pink, with irregular, deeper pink lines and yellow anthers.
 They usually appear in spring in terminal clusters of up to 6.

 Sedum burrito is often found in nursery catalogs or labeled with the invalid name Sedum morganianum 'Burrito'.